 It is probably from such print books that the unknown painter who decorated the wall at Calverley Old Hall drew his inspiration.

 A print by Nikolaus Wilborn published in 1534, and a detail of one of the Caverley candelabra.

 So who might have commissioned these wonderful paintings?
 The dendrochronology suggests that the roof (and therefore main structure) of the block was built 1514-39.
 The block had two phases (perhaps beginning as a stair turret) and its floor was inserted later, between 1547-85.
 This is a tantalisingly wide span of dates that covers a multitude of national and family events.
 The archaeology currently suggests the later period for the paintings – but even that is excitingly early.

 At the moment, the most likely person to have commissioned the painted chamber seems to be Sir William Calverley (c.
 1500-1572).
-He was knighted in 1548, and became Sheriff of York in 1549, a man of high estate and important affairs.
+He was knighted in 1545, and became Sheriff of Yorkshire in 1549, a man of high estate and important affairs.
 We believe that the painted chamber was only ever reached at first floor level from the family’s private rooms and had its own private access directly onto the gallery of the family chapel.
 Perhaps it was Sir William’s privy chamber, where he entertained only his closest friends and associates.
 Or perhaps it was his second wife, Elizabeth Sneyd’s private parlour, a refuge from vigorous Sir William’s seventeen offspring.